 Medical Kiwi’s facility will also incorporate sophisticated security systems, world-class growing facilities, growth specific apparatus such as climate control, irrigation, lighting bench and extraction systems.
 The facility is strategically located for operational logistics and distribution of product.

-“From this facility, once full production is underway by early 2021, we should be producing about 40 tonne of dried product a year, to take advantage of global sales opportunities,” says Peter.
+“From this facility, once full production is underway, we should be producing about 40 tonne of dried product a year, to take advantage of global sales opportunities,” says Peter.